demisto/content/Packs/Censys/Integrations/CensysV2/README.md

 Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet.
-Driven by Internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, websites, and certificates are configured and deployed.
+Driven by Internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, and certificates are configured and deployed.
+This integration was integrated and tested with version 2.0 of CensysV2

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-censysv2).
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-censys-v2).

-## Configure CensysV2 on Cortex XSOAR
+## Configure Censys v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for CensysV2.
+2. Search for Censys v2.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |